Phase 1:

 We remind our website visitors that a stray dog life length is estimated to 6 years and this is due to the difficult conditions in which these dogs survive, every day, which affect the dogs’ health.
 This is why we consider that a dog is “senior” after the age of 6 years old.

-How we estimate the energy level?
 There are 5 levels of energy: 1 – the dog is really a couch potato!
 5 – Super-energetic dog.

 We evaluate the dog level of sociability with other dogs from 1 to 3, 1 means the dog is hardly sociable with other dogs and 3 means the dog is very friendly with other dogs.